rornic/rustcraft/README.md

 # rustcraft

-A clone of the popular game Minecraft, written in Rust on an OpenGL backend.
+A clone of the popular game Minecraft, using ECS and a hand-written (i.e. poorly optimised and feature incomplete) OpenGL renderer.

 # Usage